KyleM157/jettywatch/index.markdown

 | 12:45  | L      |         -0.01 |
 | 18:49  | H      |          3.74 |

-This is a day worth watching.
-Models have been pretty all over the place, so I'll call this a mid-probability swell event.
-The last few GFS runs are closer to where the ECMWF model has been, which is positive.
-If this comes to pass, it'll be way better directed towards our region.

-Update: All the sudden this is looking pretty strong.
+All of the sudden this is looking pretty strong.
 I'd take the swell numbers with a grain of salt, but that's a good looking table.
 I'll be looking to post an in depth forecast in the next couple of days once model runs settle a bit.
 This one could be fun.

-Notes: Another short period swell event that is likely to fade quickly.
-The swell direction is better than what we've been seeing but offshores are likely to be quite strong.
-Entirely possible this just doesn't happen, but it's looking more likely by the day.
+Timing of the wind switch is going to be important.
+Wave heights if this comes to pass will be solidly overhead in the AM and head high or so late day.
+The number are expected to bounce around a little bit.

+Notes: I wouldn't expect this to be user friendly, but it's looking really fun.
+Newer surfers should use caution.

 Best board: TBD